Not many people know that there are 3 Mayan ruins in Cancun city center and in this post I will tell you all about them.

 Its 20 km beach and the turquoise Caribbean sea are breathtaking.
 But you will be surprised to know that there is much more to give Cancun credit for.
-Cancun Mayan ruins are something unique, worth visiting.
+Cancun Mayan ruins are something unique, and worth visiting.

-Among all the things to do in Cancun, the Cancun Mayan ruins are at an easy reach for all those who stay in the Hotel Zone, as they are right there or relatively close.
+Among all the things to do in Cancun, the Cancun Mayan ruins are at easy reach for all those who stay in the Hotel Zone, as they are right there or relatively close.
 Here, in this post, I will tell you all about it.

 Mayan Ruins in Cancun overview

-I was in Playa Delfines photographing sunrise in one of the most popular beaches in Cancun.
+I was in Playa Delfines photographing the sunrise in one of the most popular beaches in Cancun.
 Here is where every traveler comes and takes their picture on the CANCUN sign at the ”mirador”, a slightly elevated point overlooking the beach where they have located a huge and colored Cancun sign.

 It is beautiful indeed, no question.
 However never would I have thought that at 6.30 am, the time I arrived, it was as crowded as if it was noon!

 Since the first Cancun Mayan ruin, more appropriately called Mayan archeological sites that we are going to explore is right there, behind the beautiful playa Delphines, why not start the day right here admiring the spectacular sunrise?